TevinStuurland/generativePieces/README.md

 First of all, big thanks to Danny: here is his [Codepen](https://codepen.io/DanDan) and the [pen](https://codepen.io/DanDan/pen/ALylw) I got this from.

 ### Why did I create this?
-> We want to see how others interpret the clothing and what their creative vision is.
+> _"We want to see how others interpret the clothing and what their creative vision is."_

 This was a mail i've received from the Rezareez team.
 They wanted me and other creatives to create something we found fitting of the Rezareez brand and clothing style.